Massaman Curry

 These ingredients include: cardamom, galangal, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg, mace, dried chili peppers, coriander, lemongrass, white pepper, shrimp paste, shallots, and garlic.

 While you can make your own massaman curry paste from scratch at home, it is much easier to just buy a packet of good quality paste.
 I usually bring back a few dozen packets when I go to Thailand, but in today’s global economy you can find many god brands online.
 I recommend the Mae Ploy brand as it is made in Thailand with all natural ingredients.
 If you want a version suitable for vegans you can get the Mike’s Organic version, which leaves out the shrimp paste and fish sauce.
-For this recipe I used Lobo curry paste, but I have included how to make your own paste at home as well.
+For this recipe I used Lobo brand since I bought a bunch last time I was in Thailand, but I have included how to make your own paste at home as well.

 Massaman Curry Ingredients